Bayer to close Monsanto takeover, to retire target's name

-FRANKFURT (Reuters) - Germany’s Bayer (BAYGn.DE) will wrap up the $62.5 billion takeover of Monsanto (MON.N) on Thursday this week and also retire the name of the U.S. seeds maker, it said on Monday.
+FRANKFURT, June 4 (Reuters) - Germany’s Bayer will wrap up the $62.5 billion takeover of Monsanto on Thursday this week and also retire the name of the U.S. seeds maker, it said on Monday.

 The German drugmaker had received all required approvals from regulatory authorities, it said in a statement.